 • Chill the tart for at least 3 hours or overnight with plastic wrap pressed to the surface.

-• Store leftovers in the fridge for up to 5 days; it doesn’t freeze or thaw well.
+Store leftover chocolate tart recipe covered in the fridge for up to 5 days.
+Freezing is not recommended, as it doesn’t thaw well.

 Chocolate Tart